smita-raj12/whether-forecast/README.md

 ### For API

-1. create api key from [here](https://www.weatherapi.com/).
-On Forecst.js file replace `process.env.REACT_APP_API_KEY ` to your key.
+Create api key from [here](https://www.weatherapi.com/).
+On Forecast.js file replace `process.env.REACT_APP_API_KEY ` to your key.

 ### Feature enhancements:-

-- [] Add dropdown box to select city.
+- Add dropdown box to select city.
-- [] Inside navbar add options like selecting weather forecast for next 10 days and hourly.
+- Inside navbar add options like selecting weather forecast for next 10 days and hourly.
-- [] Add search box inside a navbar to search cities.
+- Add search box inside a navbar to search cities.
-- [] Add more parameters to table
+- Add more parameters to table
-- [] Add some stylings to home page.
+- Add some stylings to home page.

 ## Known bugs